l-r-w-250111/LabScribe/README.md

     *   Type your question into the "AI Search" panel and click "Search."
     *   The most relevant notes will appear in the "Retrieved Notes" list.
 Select a result and click "Open Selected Note" to view it.
     *   After results are retrieved, click "Generate Answer from Results" to get a synthesized answer from the AI.
+*   **Sample Management:**
+    *   Click the "Samples" button in the main toolbar to open the Sample Management view.
+    *   Use the "New Sample", "Edit Selected", and "Delete Selected" buttons to manage your samples.
+    *   Select a sample and click "Show QR Code" to view a QR code of the sample's ID.

 ## 🗺️ Roadmap